Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Related work

 \section{Related work}

 There are several works trying to deal with attacks on transactions and SCs in blockchain networks.
-In~\cite{qian2020towards}, the authors propose to convert the source codes of smart contracts into vectors.
+In~\cite{qian2020towards}, the authors propose to convert the source codes of SCs into vectors.
 They then use bidirectional long-short-term memory to identify abnormal patterns of vectors to detect re-entrancy attacks.
 The simulation results show that their proposed model can achieve 88.26\% F1-Score and 88.47\% accuracy in detecting re-entrancy attacks.
-In~\cite{wang2020contractward}, the authors propose to use feature extraction to analyze the Bytecode of SCs.
-This approach is motivated by the fact that the characteristics of attacks are often expressed as sets of hexadecimal numbers embedded inside bytecodes.
-In this paper, the authors use various types of machine learning models to detect 6 types of attacks with an F1-score of up to 97\%.
+In~\cite{wang2020contractward}, the authors propose to detect the vulnerabilities inside SCs.
+To do this, they use feature extraction to analyze the Bytecode of SCs.
+In this paper, the authors use various types of machine learning models to detect 6 types of vulnerabilities with an F1-score of up to 97\%.
 Even though the methods in~\cite{qian2020towards, wang2020contractward} can detect some types of attacks, they need to use source code of SCs in high-level programming languages (e.g., Solidity).
 It is worth noting that when an SC is created, the SC creates corresponding transactions for execution and then sends them to MNs for the mining process.
 From the MN point of view, we only can observe transactions with the encoded content (e.g., Bytecode) in their features.
-In real-time attack detection, we need to analyze this content to find out the insight attacks in transactions and SCs.
+In real-time attack detection, we need to analyze this content to find out the attacks in transactions and SCs.